 /data/gpfs/projects/$projectID.
 The projects directories is backed up nightly, but does not have a snapshot ability.

 All members of project can access this datastore, and 500 GB of storage is available per project.
 If more storage is required than, contact the helpdesk.
-In general, for University of Melbourne users, 1 TB of project storage is available upon request, and up to 10 TB is possible if needed.
+In general, for University of Melbourne users, 1 TB of project storage is available upon request, and up to 10 TB is possible after consultation on needs and data management strategies.
 Project storage beyond 10 TB will generally require some sort of co-investment.

 /data/scratch/projects/$projectID, which is shared across multiple nodes.
 Note that scratch directory is not backed up, and does not have a snapshot ability.